jsmarier-courses/exploratory-data-analysis-and-pitch-mpad2003-f25-group-1/EN-template-for-analysis.md

 * [GitHub's *Basic writing and formatting syntax* page](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 * [The template repository for this assignment in case you delete something by mistake](https://github.com/jsmarier/jou4100_jou4500_mpad2003_project2_template)

-Did you notice how to create a hyperlink?
-In Markdown, we put the clickable text between square brackets and the actual URL between parentheses.

-And to create an unordered list, we simply put a star (`*`) before each item.

 ## 1. Introduction